 As a result, savvy buyers will often negotiate a smaller down payment and a set, automatic contract cancellation date if a short sale doesn’t get approved by then.

 Furthermore, the due diligence period before a contract is signed can be complicated if the title report comes back with lots of issues.
-That’s because a short seller likely owes money to many sources and the title won’t be clean, meaning that there could be liens, judgements or violations on the property.
+That’s because a short seller likely owes money to many sources and the title won’t be clean, meaning that there could be liens, judgments or violations on the property.

 Since buyers expect to be delivered a clean title at closing, any other liens or encumbrances must be remedied before or at closing.
 Practically speaking, this means any other debt holders with a lien on the title must also agree to the short sale.